 Unlike other tweaking apps, our changes aren't permanent and don't alter your PC or Registry to apply them, and they cease when you quit the app.
 You'll never have to roll back your system to get rid of unwanted tweaks with AlomWare Toolbox!

-When you middle-click the icon area of any window, the Power menu appears so you can do something to either it, or to its app.
-The usual handy things are there such as making that window stay on top of all others, minimizing it to the system tray, and setting its transparency.
+When you middle-click the icon area of any window, the Power menu appears so you can do something to either the window itself or to its app; such as making that window stay on top of all others, etc.

 AlomWare Toolbox also gives you advanced features such as making the window always open in that exact size and position (seen at left); creating a hotkey action to open its app or document; shrinking it to a smaller real-time thumbnail view; freezing its focus so other apps can't switch you out of it; rolling it up to just its title bar (with a live thumbnail so you can still watch it!); and doing something when the window closes (such as whistling at you or shutting down the PC).